Contrast-Security-OSS/docs/content/installation/python/PythonInstall.md

 To install the Contrast agent into your Python application, you must complete the following steps.

-1. Add the <i>contrast-agent-*.tar.gz</i> to the application's `requirements.txt`.
+1. Add the <i>contrast-agent-*.tar.gz</i> to the application's <i>requirements.txt</i>.
 (This is outlined in the <b>Setup</b> section below.)
 2. Add the *contrast_security.yaml* file to the application's *config* directory.
 (This is outlined in the **Configuration** section below.)
 3. Run the Contrast Service as a standalone service on the same server as the application.
 (This is outlined in the section below to **Run the Service**.)

 ## Setup

-The <i>contrast-agent-*.tar.gz</i> is a standard packaged Python library that you can add to the application's `requirements.txt`.
+The <i>contrast-agent-*.tar.gz</i> is a standard packaged Python library that you can add to the application's *requirements.txt*.

 ### Contrast as a Python Package

-To use Contrast, add this line to your application's `requirements.txt` after downloading the agent:
+To use Contrast, add this line to your application's *requirements.txt* after downloading the agent:

 ``` python
 -e ./path/to/contrast-agent-<version>.tar.gz
 ```

-After editing the `requirements.txt` you can install normally with:
+After editing the *requirements.txt* you can install normally with:

 ``` bash
 pip install -r requirements.txt